History of the South Island line and West Island line: 2014 plan on South Island line (West)

 They suggested that Aberdeen Section had higher traffic demand, as commuters would take a short alignment to Admiralty or CBD.
 Plus, Tin Wan was first taken into consideration and Queen Mary Hospital was re-proposal after 2004 scheme.
 Yet, this divided scheme was opposed by some of the Southern District Councillors, Cyberport commuters and residents.
 Some Southern District Councillors, like Lo Kin-hei and Henry Chai disagreed, especially after government has given MTRC topside development rights of Wong Chuk Hang Depot.
 The profit of topside housing is estimated to be fifty billion Hong Kong Dollars.

 In the final report of Railway Development Strategy 2014, it confirmed the need of South Island line (West), but it did not determine whether to build the whole line or not.
 The estimated cost is twenty-five billion dollars in 2013 price.

-The implementation window for planning purpose is between 2021 and 2026, but still depend on the progress of Wah Fu Estate redevelopment.
+On 20 December 2025, the Government granted approval for the MTR to proceed with detailed planning and design work for the South Island Line (West).